yehia67/documentation/getting-started/0.1/network/the-tangle.md

     The arrows (also called edges) represent the references among transactions.
     The numbered boxes (also called a vertices) represent transactions

-Thanks to these references, all transactions in the Tangle are immutable because if any transaction were to change, all the transaction hashes would become invalid and break the structure.

 ## Reference types